EyasuTeshome/shifttracker/interview-prep/create-an-achievements-focused-experience-section.md

 1. **Make sure that each bullet point is on a separate line**, and that all descriptions are formatted correctly.
 LinkedIn occasionally messes up formatting when copy/pasting.
 2. **Copy/pasting errors are common**; read your project descriptions out loud to make sure that you didn't accidentally omit a word or punctuation mark.
 3. **Don't add Microverse to the Experience section unless you were a code reviewer, project reviewer, or otherwise were a contractor for Microverse**!
 The LinkedIn Experience section is for work experiences.
 You can add internships or part-time jobs here, but listing Microverse here (unless you actually did work for Microverse) can lead a hiring manager to think that you're trying to purposefully mislead them.
+Nevertheless, you can add your experience mentoring other colleague during the Core Program in the "Volunteering" section.
+See [this example](https://www.linkedin.com/in/neerajbhardwaj216/#:~:text=8%20licenses%20%26%20certifications-,Volunteering,-Volunteering) from a Micronaut.
-4. **If you want your Microverse projects to be featured in the Experience section of your LinkedIn**, you can add a new experience called "Full Stack Software Developer" or similar, and in the "company name" field, enter the text "Highlighted Personal Projects".
-You can then proceed to describe the awesome projects you created at Microverse in this section.
-See the image below for an example.
+4. **If you don't have any software developer experience, you may feature your Microverse projects in the Experience section**.
+Add a new experience called "Full Stack Software Developer", and in the "company name" field, enter the text "Self-employed" or 'High-lighted Personal Projects".
+You can then proceed to describe scuccintly the awesome projects you created at Microverse and add the phrase “For more info, see the project section below”.
+Check an example [here](https://www.linkedin.com/in/manel-hammouche/#:~:text=United%20States%20%C2%B7%20Remote-,Software%20Developer,-Software%20Developer) and another one in the image below:

 ![images/Example-linkedIn-highlighted-personal-projects.png](images/Example-linkedIn-highlighted-personal-projects.png)

 <br/>

+5. Finally, **remember to add also, other work experiences that showcase your transferrable skills.** The unique combination of knowledge and skills can make the difference in your job application, so it's important to highlight all the abilities you can offer to a company.

 ### **If I have other experiences I didn't list on my resume, can I add them to LinkedIn?**